How Many Days in Lisbon Do You Really Need?

 Take an entire half day to explore Belem.
 Tour the Monastery of Jeronimos, Belem Tower, National Coach Museum, and Maritime Museum.

-Explore each of the top neighborhoods at a leisurely pace with enough time for multiple coffee stops and shopping.
-See a Fado show, window shop along Avenida da Liberdade, visit Gulbenkian Museum and the Museum of Ancient Art.
+Explore each of the top neighborhoods at a leisurely pace.
+See a Fado show, window shop along Avenida da Liberdade, visit the Gulbenkian Museum and the Museum of Ancient Art.

 Lisbon has a great restaurant, cafe, and bar scene.
-Having a few extra days in Lisbon will allow you to really explore the culinary delights of the city.
+A few extra days in Lisbon allows you to really explore the culinary delights of the city.

 I hope this post helps you decide how many days in Lisbon are ideal for your upcoming trip.